What Did Jesus Teach?

 By A.D.
 70, Israel had entirely rejected their Messiah; Jerusalem, along with the Temple, was destroyed, and the Jews were dispersed throughout the world.
 Today, only one gospel is preached, and it is for whosoever will may come, both Jew and Gentile.
 That gospel is salvation "By grace through faith, not of yourselves, it is a gift of God, not of works…" (Ephesians 2:8-9).

-The lesson to be learned is that if we are following the earthly teachings of Jesus Christ, we are living under the Law and not by grace.
+The lesson to be learned (and as foreign as it may sound) is that if we are following the earthly teachings of Jesus Christ, we are living under the Law and not by grace.
 Christians often miss this and live a life of mixed messages, trying to live up to the standards of the Law but always missing the mark and then feeling guilty for their failure.
-This is why the apostle Paul instructed Timothy to "Study and rightly divide" the word of truth (2 Timothy 2:15).
+This is why the apostle Paul instructed Timothy to "Study” and “rightly divide the word of truth” (2 Timothy 2:15).
 We can take that imperative as an instruction for us too.
 To rightly divide is to cut the word of God in a way that separates Law from Grace.
 When you figure that out, you will live a victorious and exciting Christian life every day.
 We can thank our Lord and Savior Jesus Christ for revealing that truth to us through the apostle Paul in His holy Word.